dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 });
 ```

-Did you did it on your own?
+Did you do it on your own?
 I hope so!
 But if not, that's fine because reaching this stage is still an achievement!

 Once we save the changes, it should log something like this: